fcayci/stm32f1-bare-metal/README.md

 * timer - A timer example to toggle LEDs in 1 second intervals.
 Uses Timer3 module.
 * timer_int - A timer example to toggle LEDs in 1 second intervals.
 Uses Timer3 module and interrupt.
 * pwm - A PWM example to fade PE14.
 Uses Timer1 module and interrupt.
+* adc - An ADC input example.
+Displays the value of the analog pot on PortD LEDs.
+* mathtest - An example project to show how to use functions from the math library